Last Updated on November 1, 2022

 There are also plain white, blank ballot slips that you can use.
 If you want to voice your personal protest or abstention, insert one of the blank slips into the blue envelope.

 Any ballot slip that has been defaced in any way, will not be counted; tears, marks, scribbles etc.

 Check that both sides of the ballot slip have not been defaced.
 This is something often forgotten and any defacement on the underside of the ballot slip (intentional or not) will render your vote invalid.

-More than one ballot slip in the envelope?
-None of them will be counted
+If there is more than one ballot slip in the envelope, none of them will be counted.